 The following are the side effects that are caused by biotin –

-How Much Biotin Should I Take Daily For Hair Loss?
+How Much Biotin Should You Take For Hair Loss?

 There are no recommended daily allowances for biotin, but for people suffering from biotin deficiency the daily dosage for biotin is –

 - Age until 3 years – 10-20 mcg of biotin

 - 7-10 years – 30 mcg

 - 10 and above – 30-100 mcg